Symphyotrichum: Subdivisions

 Symphyotrichum has been divided into five subgenera:

 Subgenus Ascendentes

 This subgenus includes two species from the western United States and Canada that originated as hybrids between species in the subgenera Symphyotrichum and Virgulus.

 Subgenus Astropolium

 This subgenus includes about 10 species found across the Americas in salt marshes and salt flats.

 Subgenus Chapmaniana

-This subgenus includes a single species, S. chapmanii, found in Alabama and Florida.
+This subgenus includes a single species, S. chapmanii, found in Alabama and Florida, Georgia & likely TN.

 Subgenus Symphyotrichum

 This subgenus includes about 65 species occurring across North America, including a few species in Central America and the Caribbean, with one species also occurring in Eurasia.

 Subgenus Virgulus

 This subgenus includes about 28 species occurring across North America, including a few species in Central America and the Caribbean.

 Distribution

 As a whole, Symphyotrichum is native throughout the Americas, with one species, S. ciliatum, also native to eastern Eurasia.
 Several species have been introduced to Europe and other parts of the world.
 Most species are native to Mexico, the United States, and Canada, with several species occurring in the West Indies and Central America.
 Most members of subgenus Astropolium are restricted to South America.